emhofer/BlogTemplate/README.md

-A template for building blogs with Strapi CMS.
+A template for building blogs with Strapi CMS and 11ty.